Synvox/rehook/README.md

 ): (props: Object) => Object
 ```

+Stops the function execution and renders a component.
+Use with `catchRender()`.

 > `renderComponent()` is a tricky enhancer to implement with hooks. 😔 It will `throw` a component to signal to `rehook()` that it should stop the function and render that component.
 This sometimes causes issues with hook’s positional state system.
 It is advised to use `renderComponent()` after stateful enhancers like `withState` and after effect handlers like `lifecycle`.
 React will throw an error if this is called too soon.

 This is useful in combination with another enhancer like `branch()`: